Heading for the border

 Thursday, June 14, 2018

-When we left this story at the end of the last blog post, I was sitting in my big white truck right outside the front office of Escape Trailer Industries in Chilliwack, BC … waiting for ETI employee Randy to hook up his Canadian licensed pickup truck to my new trailer and bring the trailer around front so that we could head south across the border and into the USA in tandem.
+When we left this story at the end of the last blog post, I was sitting in my big white truck right outside the front office of Escape Trailer Industries in Chilliwack, BC … waiting for ETI employee Randy to hook up his Canadian licensed pickup truck to my new trailer and then bring the truck and trailer around front so that we could head south across the border and into the USA in tandem.

 And here he is, with my trailer in tow!